mhewett/sourcegraph-coding-examples/README.md

 # Coding Examples

-Provides canonical examples of class and function usage.
+This is a Sourcegraph extension that provides canonical examples of class and function usage.

 ## Prerequisites